LordDemonos/Quarm.Guide/README.md

 LoadArmor22=FALSE
 LoadArmor23=FALSE`

-### Sometimes my character's spell gems stay greyed out and the server stops responding to my client.
+### Sometimes my character's spell gems stay grayed out and the server stops responding to my client.
 **A:** This is what is commonly referred to as 'desyncing'.
 The precise cause(s) of the problem are unknown (else they would get fixed up) but there are things that can be done to reduce the chance of this occurring.

 - Ensure that your internet connection is uncongested.
 Try using a wired connection to your router instead of wifi.